 States like New York, Pennsylvania, Massachusetts, New Jersey, and California have extensive firearm laws.
 If you’re in any of these states (or plan to pass through them with firearms), know their requirements well.

 A majority of firearm sales come from three main weapon types: long guns (rifles and shotguns), handguns, and firearm frames or receivers.
 Many dealers only sell in those categories (along with ammunition and accessories).

 NFA firearms are a special class of weapons.
-These firearms can be legally owned under federal law, but some states heap on additional provisions or prohibit ownership altogether.
+These firearms can be legally owned under federal law, but some local governments heap on additional provisions or prohibit ownership altogether.
 Sometimes NFA firearms are referred to as “class 3 firearms” because they require a special Class 3 FFL.